 Space No. 7: Hidden Home Office

 Before its renovation into a sleek, streamlined and uber-functional family kitchen, this space didn’t contain any sort of work area for the homeowner to complete household management tasks.
-Architect Jeff Edwards solved this problem for the family by creating a nifty, hideaway home office that can be closed off during a party or open for its users to stay connected to family life.
+Designer Jeff Edwards solved this problem for the family by creating a nifty, hideaway home office that can be closed off during a party or open for its users to stay connected to family life.
 Says the homeowner, “I can be at my computer and the children could be eating and I can be carrying on a conversation with them, while not on top of them — and then I can close the doors.”
 Edwards suggested the wallpaper to make the space even more special.
 Plus, Edwards and the team at RKA Construction recycled a Carrara marble countertop from the client’s old kitchen to use as a desktop.
 The homeowner is thrilled with her clever home office solution.
 “I actually have my own space,” she says.
 Take a peek at the rest of the reno here.

 Space No. 8: Beautiful Beauty Niche